EoinTraynor/react-game/README.md

 A total of 5 redraws can be used.

 ## Instructions
-clone and enter the repo
+Clone and enter the repo
 ```bash
 git clone https://github.com/EoinTraynor/react-game.git && cd react-game
 ```